-Data source Polity

-Polity

-Original variable xconst

-Name in dataset V_31_05

-Definition Operationally, this variable refers to the extent of institutionalized constraints on the decision-making powers of chief executives, whether individuals or collectivities.
+Data source Polity Original variable xconst Name in dataset v_31_05 Definition Operationally, this variable refers to the extent of institutionalized constraints on the decision-making powers of chief executives, whether individuals or collectivities.
 Such limitations may be imposed by any 'accountability groups'.
 In Western democracies these are usually legislatures.
 Other kinds of accountability groups are the ruling party in a one-party state; councils of nobles or powerful advisers in monarchies; the military in coup-prone polities; and, in many states, a strong, independent judiciary.
 The concern is therefore with the checks and balances between the various parts of the decision-making process.
-A seven-category scale is used: 1.
+A sevencategory scale is used: 1.
 Unlimited authority.
 2. Intermediate category.
 3. Slight to moderate limitation on executive authority.
 4. Intermediate category.
 5. Substantial limitations on executive authority.
 6. Intermediate category.
 7. Executive party or subordination.

-Original scale Ordinal

-Citation Marshall and Gurr (2020)

-Data manipulation for aggregation Codes -99 to -66 treated as missing values.
+Original scale Ordinal Citation Marshall and Gurr (2020) Data manipulation for aggregation Codes -99 to -66 treated as missing values.
 Values for 2019 and following were coded by International IDEA's expert consultants following the original code book by Marshall and Gurr (2020).
 Indicator of 3.
 Checks on Government 3.1.
-Effective parliament

-Aggregation IRT to construct subattribute 3.1.
+Effective parliament Aggregation IRT to construct subattribute 3.1.
 Effective parliament.

-Final scale Scaled to range from o (lowest score) to 1 (highest score).

-Coverage Number of countries covered Number of countr
+Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
+Coverage Number of countries of the contribution of the

-1980 1990 2000 2010 2020

-High Court independence (v\32\01)
+High Court independence (v_32_01)

-Data assume V D Data source V-Dem Original variable v2juhcind Name in dataset V_32_01 Definition Question: When the High Court in the judicial system rules in cases that are salient to the government, how often would you say that it makes decisions that merely reflect the government's wishes regardless of its sincere view of the legal record?
-Responses: o: Always.
+Data source V-Dem Original variable v2juhcind Name in dataset v_32_01 Definition Question: When the High Court in the judicial system rules in cases that are salient to the government, how often would you say that it makes decisions that merely reflect the government's wishes regardless of its sincere view of the legal record?
+Responses: 0: Always.
 1: Usually.
 2: About half of the time.
 3: Seldom.
 4: Never.
 Clarification: We are seeking to identify autonomous judicial decision-making and its absence.
 Decisions certainly can reflect government wishes without 'merely reflecting' those wishes, in that a court can be autonomous when its decisions support the government's position because a court can be fairly persuaded that the government's position is meritorious.
 'Merely reflect the wishes of the government' means that the court's own sincere evaluation of the record is irrelevant to the outcome.
 The court simply adopts the government's position regardless of its sincere view.
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2021) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+Citation Pemstein et al. (2020) Coppedge et al. (2022) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
 Indicator of 3.
 Checks on Government 3.2.
 Judicial independence Aggregation IRT to construct subattribute 3.2.
 Judicial independence.
-Final scale Scaled to range from o (lowest score) to 1 (highest score).
+Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
+Coverage Number of countries covered to the contries of

-Lower court independence (v\32\02)
+Lower court independence (v_32_02)